- No more affixed decals!

-If you do not purchase an annual permit and or use alternate transportation, you may purchase a hangtag for $5 ($10 for departments).
+If you do not purchase an annual permit and or use alternate transportation, you may purchase a hangtag for $5 (not sold to departments).
 Daily permits can be purchased from the Parking Services office.
 The Parking office accepts check, debit or major credit cards.

 The $5 daily permit allows parking in the pay spaces of the following garages: Wesley, Terrace, and 25th Avenue as well as Non reserved spaces in lot 77 and 82.

 The permits must be scratched off for the calendar day you plan to use it to be considered valid.
 A Consecutive Multi-day Permit is not available, you must purchase a Daily Permit each day that you park on campus.